Skills Active Apprentice of the Year competition: A swimming career from Buenos Aires to Gore

 About the Apprentice of the Year competition

 Mariano is one of three candidates for the 2019 Skills Active Apprentice of the Year.
 The winner will be announced at the Recreation Conference in November.
-Watch this space to find out more about the other candidates!
+Check out our website to find out more about the other candidates!

 Media contact for Skills Active